-HB 121 (R. Huff, T. Huff, Reed)(S. Rules) Would require a public comment period at local board of education meetings.
+HB 121 (R. Huff, T. Huff, Reed)(To House for concurrence) Would require a public comment period at local board of education meetings.

 HB 122 (Maddon, Calloway, Rabourn)(H. CC) Would lower the age requirement for carrying a concealed and deadly weapon from 21 to 18.